yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 preventing it from behaving as intended.
 In a similar vein, he also corrected a [copy-paste error](https://github.com/yuzu-emu/yuzu/pull/6889) affecting the code of the software keyboard.

-v1993 also found another bug in the `GetSubmappedRange()` function, used to obtain the CPU memory segments from a GPU memory address, blinkhawk
+v1993 also found another bug in the `GetSubmappedRange()` function, used to obtain the CPU memory segments from a GPU memory address, Blinkhawk
 [went ahead and fixed it](https://github.com/yuzu-emu/yuzu/pull/6894).

 Another noteworthy change by blink is that he [changed the logic of the Garbage Collector](https://github.com/yuzu-emu/yuzu/pull/6897), so that it uses a Least-Recently Used